By Rick Becker 28 April 2021

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 Proverbs 3:5-6.

 The big danger of the consequences of spiritual abuse is that false teachers and abusive leaders become a representative of God to their followers.
 They have become the model of spiritual authority, and if the model is corrupt, the impression is that the ultimate authority – God, is just as corrupt.
 As a result, their victims project their feelings onto God.
 In short, they blame God.
 But it’s not God who has disappointed them or abused them, it’s corrupt leaders.
-Making this distinction is crucial in order trust God – because only God is able to bring restoration.
+Making this distinction is crucial in order to trust God – because only God can bring restoration.

 If abusive leaders portray a false representation of God, the obvious solution is to correct the distorted image of God.
 As previously stated, many of these steps are intertwined.
 As we grow in our knowledge of God through the scriptures, we’ll learn that he is faithful, trustworthy, loving, and has provided all we need for our recovery.
 When you were unfaithful towards God, he remained faithful towards you, he delivered you from deception.